My Home Page with Links to My Other

 nuclear war.
 Scrambled planes were stopped by an officer who drove his car on

 the runway.
-(They could also have been called back once they were in the air.)
+(They could have been called back once in the air.)

-The so-called saboteur was a bear.
-Looking at the history of U.S. nuclear forces
+The so-called saboteur: A bear.
+Studying the history of U.S. nuclear forces,

-Sagan was shocked at the number of near misses and cover-ups.
+Sagan was shocked by the number of near misses and cover-ups.

 of prior inadvertent nuclear wars has produced unwarranted complacency.
 The